Collagen

 - jelly.

-Collagen can also be obtained from bones, skins or animal tendons.
+Collagen can also be obtained from the bones, skin, and tendons of animals.

-While these are good sources of collagen, they should not be used in too large quantities.
-These are products that are a source of saturated fatty acids and cholesterol, and thus, instead of improving our health condition, they can worsen it (consumed in excess).
+While these are good sources of collagen, they should not be consumed in excessive amounts.
+These products are also sources of saturated fatty acids and cholesterol, which, when consumed in excess, can negatively affect health instead of improving it.

 Collagen can also be found in legumes and wheat germ.
-In addition, the source of the compound is fish meat.
-Interestingly, in terms of structure, marine collagen is very similar to collagen that is naturally formed in the human body.
+Additionally, fish meat is a source of collagen.
+Interestingly, marine collagen closely resembles the structure of collagen naturally found in the human body.

-The main task of collagen proteins is to maintain the structural integrity of tissues and organs.
-This compound fills the spaces between cells and also takes care of the mechanical strength of tissues.
-At the same time, it forms a protective layer around internal organs such as the kidneys and liver.
-Moreover, collagen participates in regenerative processes and in the process of blood clotting, and thus can accelerate wound healing and bone fusion after fractures.
+The primary role of collagen proteins is to maintain the structural integrity of tissues and organs.
+This compound fills the spaces between cells and provides mechanical strength to tissues.
+It also forms a protective layer around internal organs such as the kidneys and liver.
+Additionally, collagen plays a role in regenerative processes and blood clotting, helping to accelerate wound healing and bone recovery after fractures.

-In addition, the compound cares for the proper functioning and condition of joints and can prevent stiffening of tendons and ligaments.
-It can also improve the course of metabolic processes, the functioning of the digestive and circulatory systems, incl. contributing to the improvement of circulation and blood transport in blood vessels.
+In addition, collagen supports the proper functioning and condition of joints, helping to prevent the stiffening of tendons and ligaments.
+It can also enhance metabolic processes and improve the functioning of the digestive and circulatory systems, including contributing to better circulation and blood flow within blood vessels.

-Additionally, collagen can increase mineral absorption and bone density.
-It can also reduce the activity of enzymes that are responsible for inflammation.
+Additionally, collagen can enhance mineral absorption and increase bone density.
+It may also reduce the activity of enzymes responsible for inflammation.

 Collagen is constantly formed and degraded in the extracellular space.
 In the synthesis of collagen, an important role is played by, among others, insulin, estrogens and thyroid hormones.

-Collagen deficiency can also be caused by increased physical activity, stress, hormonal disorders or mechanical loads.
+Collagen deficiency can also be caused by increased physical activity, stress, hormonal imbalances, or mechanical stress.

 A deficiency of the compound can cause various symptoms.
 Among other things, it can contribute to: